Delivering high-level executive search despite the obstacles

 Challenges of executive search when faced with an organisational problem

 How, for example, do you recruit a Science Director for an organisation that has a reputation for activism and alienated the scientific community?

-When faced with the brief to recruit a Science Director, who would command the respect of the scientific community and gain the acceptance of the more vociferous of the organisation’s supporters, you might be forgiven for wanting to run a mile.
+When faced with the brief to recruit a Science Director for an animal research organisation, who would command the respect of the scientific community and gain the acceptance of the more vociferous of the organisation’s supporters, there were some peaks and troughs throughout the executive search process.

 This was a role that we took two attempts to fill.
 First time around, the challenges were a low salary and a lack of direction within the organisation because it was at the same time recruiting a new CEO.

 From large pharmaceutical organisations to smaller animal safety testing companies – casting the executive search net wide

 With their new CEO, whom we had placed only months before, came a new strategy in development and extra investment in the salary.
 The organisation were ready for the next step of their journey and the hunt for a suitable scientist was on.